Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 What you can experience with the Jungfrau Travel Pass

-The Jungfrau Region has many popular destinations to offer.
-We give you some examples of what you can enjoy with the Jungfrau Travel Pass.
+The Jungfrau region offers numerous popular destinations.
+Here are some examples of what you can enjoy to the fullest with the Jungfrau Travel Pass.

-• The Jungfrau Railway takes you between Kleine Scheidegg and the Eiger Glacier
+• The Jungfrau Railway takes you between Kleine Scheidegg and the Eigergletcher

 With the special price you get up to the Jungfraujoch